CJuuuuuuu/AIFinal_GuavaScript/README.md

 ## Results

-The results of GuavaScript provide predictions of the taste attributes (sweetness, sourness, crunchiness, hardness, and flavor) for guavas based on their photos and traceable information.The accuracy rate is 0.4 ,which is lower than we expected.There are three main problems we encountered.First is about the amount of the data,we didn't collect enough images of guava,and also the information of guava.Second.we tested guavas by our subjective feeling instead of professional equipment.Last was the variability in photo parameters due to the diverse resolutions and RGB settings of different phones.These problems potentially impacting the accuracy of the results.
-To address this issue and improve the project, it would be beneficial to use a variety of phones to capture images during the training data preparation phase.It also helpful to increase our accuracy by collecting more images of guava and to use professional equipment to test guava instead of our subjective feeling.
-Despite these challenges, the AI project offers four key benefits: reducing consumer confusion when selecting fruits, enhancing interaction and experience between businesses and consumers, lowering operating costs for businesses, and minimizing resource waste.Looking ahead, this approach holds promise not only for supermarkets but also for smart agriculture and quality monitoring.
+The results of GuavaScript provide predictions of the taste attributes (sweetness, sourness, crunchiness, hardness, and flavor) for guavas based on their photos and traceable information.
+However, the accuracy rate of 0.4 is lower than our expectations.
+We encountered three main problems during the project.
+Firstly, we lacked sufficient data, both in terms of guava images and accompanying information.
+Secondly, our testing process relied on subjective feelings rather than using professional equipment.
+Lastly, the variability in photo parameters due to different resolutions and RGB settings of phones affected the accuracy of the results.
+To improve the project, it is necessary to collect more guava images and information, use professional equipment for testing, and consider the variability in photo parameters.
+Despite these challenges, the AI project still offers significant benefits, including reducing consumer confusion, enhancing interactions between businesses and consumers, lowering operating costs, and minimizing resource waste.
+The future potential of this approach extends beyond supermarkets, with applications in smart agriculture and quality monitoring.

 ## Contributors